thesadru/genshinstats/README.md

 Gets your wish history.
 For this you must first open the history/details page in genshin impact, you can find the page in the wish menu on the bottom left.
-The script is then able to get your authkey and
+The script is then able to get your authkey by itself and fetch the data with it.
 ```py
 for i in gs.get_wish_history():
     print(f"{i['time']} - {i['name']} ({i['rarity']}* {i['type']})")